clint-bg/safetyinjc/intro.md

 ## Course Schedule
 The course is divided up into five modules roughly divided by the following topics:
- - Module 1: Foundations of Safety and Ethics
+ - Module 1: Spiritual Safety and Ethics
     *Focus: Establishing the dual framework of physical and spiritual safety, and the ethical responsibilities of an engineer.*
     - Lectures: 1-4
     - Reading through Chapter II (Foundations of Spiritual and Physical Safety: with chemical processes)